Stuck in someone else's frames? break free!

 1 large Egg, Beaten

-2 tbsp Butter, Softened
+2 Tablespoon Butter, Softened

 1 cup Apricots, Sliced

 Flour Tortillas should be 8-inches in diameter and be warm.
 Prepare apricot basting sauce; set aside.
-Heat oven to 500'F. Mix cream cheese,
+Heat oven to 500°F. Mix cream cheese,

 preserves.
 Fold one end of the tortilla up about 1-inch over mixture; fold in the right and left sides over the folded end and then fold the